appveyor/website/src/docs/branches.md

     APPVEYOR_REPO_TAG: true
 ```

-However, please note that in case of **annotated** tag, `branch` and `APPVEYOR_REPO_TAG` are mutually exclusive.
-This is because, for webhook created as a result of **annotated** tag, there is no practical reliable way to recognize what branch the tag was created from.
+However, please note that in case of an **annotated** tag, `branch` and `APPVEYOR_REPO_TAG` are mutually exclusive.
+This is because, for webhook created as a result of an **annotated** tag, there is no practical reliable way to recognize what branch the tag was created from.
 Therefore with this setting deployment will happen only for master branch:

 ```yaml
 - provider: Environment